amulyalovescoding/amulyalovescoding/README.md

 - 👋 Hi, I’m @amulyalovescoding #codingismylife
 - 👀 I’m interested in freelance frontend projects.
-- 🌱 I’m lost my previous GitHub account with my laptop.
+- 🌱 I’ve lost my previous GitHub account with my laptop.
 Creating new one ...
 - 💞️ I’m looking to collaborate on projects .
 - 📫 Reach me at amulyasince1991@gmail.com